-Earn credit at your own pace through September 30, 2024 and continue to access your videos until October 1, 2031.
-See below for learning outcomes and a list of modules and individual lectures.
+Earn credit at your own pace through September 30, 2024 and continue to access your videos until September 29, 2031.
+See below for detailed information and learning outcomes.

-This course package offers 9 CME and SA-CME Credits following completion of an online assessment.
+This course offers 9 CME following completion of an online test.

 After completing this course, the learner should be able to:

 - Accurately interpret pediatric body imaging and neuroimaging exams

 - Outline the most current information and techniques in pediatric musculoskeletal disorders